 If you often wonder why you are anemic, confused or depressed, the simple answer may be that you are vitamin B6 deficient!
 This vitamin helps to boost the immune system and maintain nervous system function.
 A deficiency of vitamin B6 can also result in dermatitis, convulsions and can leave individuals at a greater risk of developing heart disease later in life.
 However, an excess of vitamin B6 can result in severe nerve damage.

 This vitamin plays a very important role in the metabolism of body cells and helps your body break down food into energy.
 It also helps your body produce red blood cells and synthesize DNA.
-If your diet is lacking vitamin B12, you are most likely to experience symptoms such as anemia, fatigue, numbness in the limbs as well as memory loss and other cognitive difficulties.
+If your diet is lacking vitamin B12, you are most likely to experience symptomps such as anemia, fatigue, numbness in the limbs as well as memory loss, and other cognitive difficulties.

 Vitamin D action: